 Complete a thesis on a topic approved by the department.

 Either written or oral, the examination may be, but is not necessarily limited to, a defense of the student’s thesis.

 Designed to assess the student’s knowledge of psychology and the student’s area of specialization.
 The examination is given in two sections.
 The first section consists of a written examination related to I-O psychology.
 The second section is an oral examination in the area of I-O psychology.

-Formally given to the student with satisfactory coursework performance who has successfully completed the master’s thesis proposal and passed the Doctoral Candidacy Examination; the candidate has no more than five years from the date of admission to doctoral candidacy to complete the PhD requirements or dismissal from the program will ensue.
+Formally given to the student with satisfactory coursework performance who has successfully completed the master’s thesis and passed the Doctoral Candidacy Examination; the candidate has no more than five years from the date of admission to doctoral candidacy to complete the PhD requirements or dismissal from the program will ensue.

 Students denied candidacy will be required to withdraw from the program or withdraw after completion of the MA.

 Departmental committee approval and acceptance of topic and outline of dissertation given only after admission to candidacy.
 Dissertation research should be completed during the student's fourth year in the program.

 Student to defend his or her dissertation and to show competence in the general field of psychology and in the area of specialization.